This post is about finding Austrian ancestors in Ladis.

 Researching Gottfried Hann

-Gottfried died at 35, two months before my grandmother was born in Chicago, so very little was known about Gottfried in the family.
+Gottfried died at 35, two months before my grandmother was born in Chicago.
+So very little was known about Gottfried in the family.
 In fact, my baby book entry lists him as “Mannfried ?
 Hann.”
 When I asked my father about him years ago, he said Gottfried came to the U.S. with only his lederhosen and was a “tearoller.”
 Was this an occupation?
 Gottfried rolled tea leaves for a living, like cigar rollers made cigars?
-No, my father laughed, it meant he was from the Tyrol.
+No, my father laughed, it meant he was from the Tyrol region of Austria.
 These skimpy facts made Gottfried, at least initially, the brickiest of my brick walls.

-However, by the time I was planning this trip, I’d not only discovered his origins in Austria, but also his confirmation record in the Catholic Church in Ladis, courtesy of an Austrian professional genealogist, who searched otherwise closed diocesan records in Innsbruck for me.
+However, by the time I was planning this trip, I’d not only discovered his origins in Austria.
+But I’d also found his confirmation record in the Catholic Church in Ladis.
+An Austrian professional genealogist, who searched otherwise closed diocesan records in Innsbruck for me.

 Confirmation Record of Gottfried Hann at age 9 1/2, St. Martin Catholic Church, Ladis, Austria, 2 Nov 1870 | parents Johan Georg Hann and Nothberg Schenk | godparent Josef Ringgold, whose occupation looks like Kreisfsmsstsigartabstnid to me.
 (True occupation will be discovered after I improve my reading ability in the SLIG course on German translation in January.)